 In our experience, we sometimes see clients put off thinking about payments until they are ready to launch their store.
 We caution against that because even though Shopify has a lot of payment gateway options, we recommend that you start researching different Shopify payment options early and set up your merchant account so that accepting payments doesn’t become the bottleneck for launch as you get close to rolling out your Shopify store.

 In this post, we will discuss different payment gateway options for Shopify Hong Kong merchants and some of the considerations for selecting a payment gateway.

-As of 2018, Shopify Payments is available in Hong Kong as well as many other markets such as United States, Puerto Rico, Canada, the United Kingdom, Ireland, Australia, New Zealand, and Singapore.
+Shopify Payments is available in Hong Kong as well as many other markets such as the United States, Puerto Rico, Canada, the United Kingdom, Ireland, Australia, New Zealand, and Singapore.
 All merchants using Shopify Payments can enjoy multicurrency support for ten major currencies.

-The reality is that payment gateway solutions is a fragmented market due to factors such as needing to support localized payment options, currency and exchanges and banking regulations.
+In the past, payment gateway solutions were fragmented market due to factors such as needing to support localized payment options, currency and exchanges and banking regulations.
 Now, merchants can choose regional payment gateways in addition to Shopify Payments.
 If you are considering additional options, choose a payment gateway that is:

 We recommend reaching out to payment gateway vendors early to understand:

 Now, let’s discuss factors to compare between payment gateway options that may affect your business.

 Payment Gateway Fees

 The obvious bottom line for many merchants is to look for the best rates.
 As such, merchants will have to do calculations to compare between any differences in fee structures amongst different payment gateways.
 For example, Paypal has a tiered pricing model while Stripe generally has a flat fee structure for businesses.
 Payment gateways may also charge differently for local versus cross-border transactions.
 Estimate your sales volume, payments across currencies and contact payment vendors to see what their rates are for your business type and if they may have any special offers.